Adrianc1234/paradigms-programming/Big Data/bigdataprinciples1_2.md

 What is debuggability? | This definition is so easy to understand, this means the easy access to data and also the easy manipulation and control of data in a server.
 What is compaction? | Creates a new file to which the active information is written.
 Meanwhile, the existing database files stay in place and continue to be used for storing information and updating the index data.
 What do you need to make a compaction correctly? | You have to schedule compactions on each node so that not too many nodes are affected at once.other thing that You have to make sure is check if you have enough disk capacity on your nodes to last them between compactions. the final thing an is one of the most important is that you have to make sure you have enough capacity on your cluster.
-What is lambda architecture?| The main idea of the Lambda Architecture is to build Big Data systems as a series of layers, as shown in figure 1.6.
-Each layer satisfies a subset of the Speed layer properties and builds upon the functionality provided by the layers beneath it.
+What is lambda architecture?| The lambda architecture combines the two best forms of data processing, so the combination of batch and stream is sought by providing better processing and access to data.
 What is a batch layer? | The batch layer stores the master copy of the dataset and precomputes batch views on that master dataset.
 What are the two thing that a batch layer would be able to do? | Store an immutable, constantly growing master dataset, and compute arbitrary functions on that dataset.